TRANSFORM YOUR MEMORIES INTO MEMOIR IN 5 WEEKS by Dorit Sasson

 ABOUT THE INSTRUCTOR: Dorit Sasson is the founder of the Giving Voice to Your Courage website and global radio show.
 Her mission is to help authors and entrepreneurs give voice to their stories and the powerful messages that lie within their book by blogging as an engaging way to build their platforms.
 As a memoirist, blogger and copywriter, Dorit models vulnerability and authenticity that help break down barriers and allow others to weave their stories with content.
 Dorit is a regular contributor to the The Huffington Post.
 Her cultural memoir, Accidental Solder: What My Service in the Israel Defense Forces Taught Me about Faith, Courage and Love is a heroine’s journey of how Dorit was able to find her own voice in a foreign, militaristic society.
 Her new upcoming memoir, Sand and Steel: A Memoir of Longing and Finding Home (2019), explores the idea of transforming our longing into belonging.

-BUY NOW: Polish Your Memoir in 5 Weeks, by Dorit Sasson (5 weeks, starting 7/2/2019) Limit: 10 students.
+BUY NOW: Transform Your Memories into Memoir in 5 Weeks, by Dorit Sasson (5 weeks, starting 10/14/2020) Limit: 8 students.
 Early registration is recommended.

 Notes: Upon successful completion of payment, your name, email address, and contact info will be submitted to your instructor.